 For that reason, the Lexicon prioritizes canon sources.
 It is important for people trying to better understand the Harry Potter universe that they understand which canon sources are considered “more correct.”
 In a conflict of facts, higher canon trumps lower canon.
 However, in some cases later writings trump earlier writings simply because Rowling’s process of creation is evident and either changed her mind or fine-tuned the information.
 A good example of this are the departments of the Ministry of Magic.
 Several departments were mentioned offhand in earlier books which disappeared when she set down the official description of the Ministry in 2001 while working on book five.

 Information which has come directly from JKR in either written or spoken form is considered canon.
-All other sources, including the film version from Warner Bros., are NOT considered official or canon, although some information from them is included in the Lexicon.
+All other sources, including the film version from Warner Bros., are NOT considered official or canon, although some information from them is included in the Lexicon if it can be verified as coming from Rowling herself.
 The films are wonderful but they are considered to be very expensive fan fiction, not canon.

 Here are what we at the Lexicon define as the three levels of canon:

 - Primary Canon – the Harry Potter novels

 - Secondary Canon – other books and writing by Rowling